nippur72/apple1-videocard-lib/README.md

 $0280-$0FFF RAM: C program "Data" segment
 $4000-$7581 ROM: C program "Code" segment
 $7582-$7FFF ROM: C program "Data" segment (startup values)

-#### Target "vic20"

-This target has been used during the development of the library where a custom made VIC-20 emulator was interfaced with an emulated TMS9918, thus allowing running tests when the real Apple-1 machine was not available.